hernandito/unRAID-Docker-Folder-Animated-Icons---Alternate-Colors/README.md

 ### Preview
 Please note that a massive amount of new and refined icons have been added since the begining of November 2024.
-These new icons exist ONLY in the Pale, Blue, Grey-Flat, Orange-Flat, and Yellow Collection.
 I have abandoned the original Orange and Grey collections as these are quite difficult to change the icon's gradient color background.
 These are now loacated in the "deprecated" folder.
 I created the Grey-Flat, Dark-Grey-Flat, and Orange-Flat as substitutes.

 #Update 9/27/25: Flat-Dark-Grey collection now finished. #